instadw/instadwell-blog/_posts/2025-10-29-best-pgs-spaces-near-top-universities-in-bangalore.md

 ## **Introduction**

-For students moving to Bangalore, finding **the right PG accommodation** near their university is one of the most important tasks.
+For students moving to Bangalore, finding [Best Student PGs & Co-Living in Bengaluru](https://instadwell.com/search?country=india&lat=12.971599&lng=77.594566&location=bengaluru), near their university is one of the most important tasks.
 When you search for a PG, you are not just looking for a roof over your head, you’re looking for a comfortable, safe, study-friendly, and cost-effective home living space that supports your academic life.
 In this article we explore the best PG spaces near top universities in Bangalore, highlighting what to look for, which localities excel, and how to make your decision wisely.

 - - -